Tmeister/wp-api-jwt-auth/README.md

 } );
 ```

-The **wp-api-jwt-auth** will intercept every call to the server and will look for the Authorization Header, if the Authorization header is present will try to decode the token and will set the user according with the data stored in it.
+The **wp-api-jwt-auth** will intercept every call to the server and will look for the authorization header, if the authorization header is present, it will try to decode the token and will set the user according with the data stored in it.

 If the token is valid, the API call flow will continue as always.